Parents & Carers

 There is a good guide HERE on supporting your child with mental health issues.
 The article also has information of services that might be of help.

-Pinpoint is an independent information, support and involvement network for parents.
-They also run groups for parents of children and young people who have undiagnosed or diagnosed ADHD or ASD.
-Pinpoint also support a parent group around self-harm and other mental health issues.
+Pinpoint is the parent carer forum for Cambridgeshire, providing an independent information and involvement network for parents.
+They also run groups for parents of children and young people who have undiagnosed or diagnosed ADHD or ASD, as well as information workshops.
+They also support a parent-to-parent group around children and young people's mental health issues including self harm, depression and anxiety

 Pinpoint also work with RETHINK further information can be found Here!